Oleksandr Syrskyi

 During the Russian invasion of Ukraine, Syrskyi commanded the defence of Kyiv.
 In September 2022, he commanded the Kharkiv counteroffensive.
 He then led the defense of Bakhmut into 2023.
+Following the eruption of public protests at the sacking of his Defence Minister boss Mykhailo Fedorov, Syrskyi was replaced by Mykhailo Drapatyi on 21 July 2026.

 Early life and career

 Syrskyi was born on 26 July 1965 in the village of Novinki, Vladimir Oblast, Russian SFSR, into a military family, the son of Lyudmila and Stanislav Syrskyi.
 As of 2023, his parents and brother live in Russia.
 In 1980, when Syrskyi was 15, his father was transferred to serve in the Soviet Armed Forces in Kharkiv, Ukrainian SSR.
-Syrskyi graduated from high school in Kharkiv and entered the Moscow Higher Military Command School, the Soviet Union’s most prestigious military academy.
+Syrskyi graduated from high school in Kharkiv and entered the Moscow Higher Military Command School, the Soviet Union's most prestigious military academy.

 After his graduation in 1986, Syrskyi joined the Soviet Artillery Corps.
 He initially served in a self-propelled artillery unit equipped with the 152 mm 2S5 Giatsint-S and 203 mm 2S7 Pion self propelled howitzers, including in units earmarked to fire nuclear shells.
 He later served in Rocket Artillery units fielding the BM-27 Uragan MBRL.
 He served in Afghanistan, the Tajik SSR, and Czechoslovakia until the dissolution of the Soviet Union in 1991.

 In 1993, following the dissolution of the USSR, Syrskyi's military unit in Chuhuiv was placed under Ukrainian command, and at the age of 28 he was promoted to the position of battalion commander (equivalent to the rank of lieutenant-colonel) in the 6th Division of the National Guard of Ukraine; he later became a regiment commander in that division.
 In 1996, Syrskyi graduated from the National Defense University of Ukraine, and in 2005 he received a graduate degree from the same university.

 In the early 2000s, Syrskyi was promoted to commander of the 72nd Mechanized Brigade, based in Bila Tserkva and promoted to the rank of major-general.
 He was appointed as a Chief of Staff – first deputy of the United Operative Commander of the Ukrainian Armed Forces in 2007.
 In 2009, Syrskyi was promoted to major general by decree of President Viktor Yushchenko.
-In 2011-2012 he was first deputy of the Main Directorate of military collaboration and peace-keeping operations.
+In 2011–2012, he was first deputy of the Main Directorate of military collaboration and peace-keeping operations.
 In 2013 he was stationed at NATO's headquarters in Brussels.